Udanwita Sri Maliyadewa Arahantha Purana Tampita Viharaya (උදන්විට ශ්රී මලියදේව අරහන්ත පුරාණ ටැම්පිට විහාරය)

 Loading...

-The 3rd debate known as Udanwita Wadaya has been held at this historical temple on 1 February 1866.
-The preaching hall in which the debate was held is totally destroyed with only some parts of walls remaining.
+The 3rd debate known as Udanwita Wadaya was held at this historical temple on 1 February 1866.
+The preaching hall in which the debate was held is totally destroyed with only some parts of the walls remaining.

 What remains of the hall where the Udanwita Vadaya was held at Udanwita Purana Tampita Viharaya